 - The Daria episode "Write Where It Hurts" follows Daria's attempts to put people she knows in a fictional story with moral dimensions.

 - The Simpsons:

-- In episode "I Am Furious Yellow", Bart bases his comic book-turned-web series character Angry Dad on Homer Simpson.
+- In "I Am Furious Yellow", Bart bases his comic book-turned-web series character Angry Dad on Homer Simpson.